1967 Mercedes-Benz 250SL ***Sleeping Beauties Restoration***

 The car was completed and exhibited at Motorclassica, which is Australia’s leading concours d’elegance and classic car show, in October 2018.

-Oldtimer Australia is very familiar with this car having sold it to the current owner two years.
+Oldtimer Australia is very familiar with this car having sold it to the current owner three years ago.
 At that time the odometer read 2,168 km.
 He is now moving in another direction with his car collection and has reluctantly decided to sell the car.

-The car has been used sparingly since it was restored and only travelled 4,203 km since the restoration was completed.
+The car has been used sparingly since it was restored and only travelled circa 4,500 km since the restoration was completed.

-In consultation with Sleeping Beauties, the previous owner chose to finish the car in Arabian grey with red leather upholstery and red carpets.
+In consultation with Sleeping Beauties, the previous owner chose to finish the car in the Mercedes-Benz colour of ‘arabian grey’ (colour code 124) with red leather upholstery and red carpets.
 As you will see from the photographs this was a spectacular choice.
 The paint is fresh with a strong depth of colour and unmarked.
 The chrome is also vibrant and contrasts the grey paint perfectly.
 All of the external trim, badges, lights/lenses and the glass present like new, with the exception of the passenger’s door glass which has a very small chip at the top.
 The hardtop has probably been off the car a handful of times since it was restored.
 It is the original hard top for this car as confirmed by the data card.
 It is in excellent condition and it is a perfect fit.

 Inside the cabin, the car also presents like new.
 The leather is unmarked and it remains supple.
 All of the instruments and controls are in excellent condition and everything is in working order.
 Even the carpets are like new!
 The Becker Mexico radio completes the look.
 The owner chose to have modern air conditioning fitted to the car which blows ice cold.